 d.
 Foolish or impractical; senseless: (Nuh uh!
 Wheels are totally practical!) .

-So I have seven.
+So I have six.
 Eh, that’s not so much.
 A very nice lady in our spinning guild owns about 63 wheels!
 Clearly I’m such a beginner (ha ha)

 How Did my Wheel obsession Collection begin?
 With this Mystery Object:

-The vintage Turkish Spindle from (was it Naplios? or Hydros?) trip to Greece.
+The vintage Turkish Spindle from Nafplio on our trip to Greece.
 Hand carved, in matching cup.
 Why the cup?
 I really don’t know….. but it was a lovely, patina’d, hand-carved souvenir & fit in suitcase.
 Love at 1st sight.

 Back home, online wheel research led to an explanation of drop spindles, with photos of the Turkish design.
 Sudden epiphany + shouts of delight!
 Mystery object identified!
 Armed with this spindle, I visited the Guild, learned to drop spindle yarn, and used it over a year until buying my 1st wheel/s off Craigslist.
 My spindle already had a wee hole at either end of the shaft, so I scrounged a vintage eyehook, clipped, sanded & inserted it.
 It spins wonderfully well!
 I still use it to spin small yarn quantities faster than using a wheel.
 Plus the Turkish design allows you to immediately ply your singles.
 I love my souvenir from Greece.